SFAR will continue to use Zoom for most meetings and webinars into 2022.

 These links can be found on the Zoom Download Center (ZDC) here: https://zoom.us/download if you lose this guide.

-1. Update your Zoom Client installed version to the latest from the ZDC.
-If you are prompted to update your client, always complete the update as soon as it is practical to do so.
+1. Update your installed Zoom Client to the latest from the ZDC.
+Whenever you are prompted to update your client, always complete the update as soon as it is practical to do so.
+This keeps us meeting securely and hopefully error and problem free.

-2. Install the Microsoft Outlook Plugin for planning and setting up meetings.
-This is critical for staff who host and operate committee meetings.
-If you are a committee participant who uses Outlook you may also find this super beneficial.
+2. If you are a Microsoft user, make sure you install the Microsoft Outlook Plugin for planning and setting up meetings.
+This is most critical for Association staff who host and operate committee meetings, but it's a good idea for regular attendees also if you are a committee participant who uses Outlook.

-3. If you are using Google Chrome or Firefox as your default web browser, installing the appropriate browser plugin will greatly improve usability.
+3. If you are using Google Chrome or Firefox as your default web browser, installing the appropriate browser plugin will greatly improve usability for attendees and help with integration with your other web apps.

 Please observe these crucial rules when connecting to a web meeting.
 For regularly scheduled meetings (committees) try to treat the web meeting as if it was in-person, within reason.
 The following guidelines are provided.